-Announcement: this year, FOUR challenges are being organized in the framework of PBVS 2025 workshop.
+Announcement: this year, SEVEN challenges are being organized in the framework of PBVS 2026 workshop.

-The sixth Thermal Image Super-Resolution is a new edition of last year's challenge, which considers a cross-spectral dataset captured with visible (Basler camera) and thermal (TAU2 camera) sensors.
+The seventh Thermal Image Super-Resolution is a new edition of last year's challenge, which considers a cross-spectral dataset captured with visible (Basler camera) and thermal (TAU2 camera) sensors.
 It consists of two tracks.

 Track 1 features a single evaluation task that requires participants to generate an x8 super-resolution thermal image from the given low-resolution thermal images.
 The challenge uses a noiseless set of images, bicubic down-sampled by a factor of 8, as input.